-Here you can see my research on schools.
+Here you can see my research papers on schools.

 Much but not all of this has focused on private schools.
 For my series of Research Explainers on private schools, see here.
 I will be pleased to consider applications for PhD supervision on this topic which involve quantitative or mixed methods.

 Henseke, G., J. Anders, F. Green and M. Henderson (2020).
 “Income, housing wealth, and private school access in Britain.”
 Education Economics (online, forthcoming).

 Green, Francis.
 2021.
 “British Teachers’ Declining Job Quality: Evidence from the Skills and Employment Survey.”
 Oxford Review of Education online.

 Sullivan, A., S. Parsons, G. Ploubidis, D. Wiggins and F. Green.
 (2020, online forthcoming).
 Education and psychological distress in adolescence and mid-life: Do private schools make a difference?
 British Educational Research Journal.
 DOI: 10.1002/berj.3674

 Sullivan A, Parsons S, Ploubidis G, Green F, Wiggins RD.
 (2020) Pathways from origins to destinations: Stability and change in the roles of cognition, private schools and educational attainment.
 British Journal of Sociology; 71: 921–938. https://doi.org/10.1111/1468-4446.12776